bazel-ios/rules_ios/docs/index_while_building.md

 index into `bazel-out`.
-This logic lives in the action binary to optimize performance and interface per compilation records with Bazel. _note: it's also not currently possible or gainful to express the global index store in a Bazel action ouput._
+This logic lives in the action binary to optimize performance and interface per compilation records with Bazel. _note: it's also not currently possible or gainful to express the global index store in a Bazel action output.
+Multiple actions cannot specify the same indexstore directory as an output._

 ### clang compilation

-The native rules don't have an extra output for indexstore.
-These rules are updated to use the global index and in remote caching for clang compilation is added.
-Like swift, this is behavior is also internal to the action. _This will be added as a followup - see [Task 2](#Task roadmap)._
+The native rules currently don't have an specify indexstore as a clang compilation action output.
+[Task 2](#Task roadmap) is to update rules_cc compilation actions to write to a global index internally and then copy the updated units+records to an output directory to ensure remote caching will work.

 ### Incrementally importing remotely compiled indexes

-In order to import indexes into a local, global index incrementally, a program is invoked to "import" remotely compiled indexes based on action ouputs.
+In order to import indexes into a local, global index incrementally, a program is invoked to "import" remotely compiled indexes based on action outputs.
 This may be an aspect that runs during the Xcode build in order to pass an output file map to index import, or an ad-hoc program picking up output maps from build events.